-[219]4.2 Morphological identification of third instars
+[219]4.2 Morphological identification of third-instar larvae

-[220]As explained earlier in section 4, identification of flies based on examination of the third-instar life stage is not sufficient to complete accurate species identification under all circumstances.
+[220]As explained at the beginning of section 4, identification of flies based on examination of the third-instar life stage is not sufficient to complete accurate species identification under all circumstances.
 Larval descriptions are not available for all species that could be confused for a pest, and descriptions are based on laboratory-reared colonies that might not represent the true variation of the species (Steck and Ekesi, 2015).
 However, a diagnosis to the genus or species that is based solely on larval morphology could be appropriate when screening for a pest where its presence is expected based on prior information and closely related species that could be mistaken for the pest are absent.
 Molecular analysis (section 4.3) should be performed to complete the identification of a larva when the diagnosis is intended to confirm a new record of pest presence.
+Molecular methods in this protocol will not be sufficient for cryptic species where rearing to adults is necessary especially to confirm a first record.

 [221]Morphological characters of third instars are published for several Ceratitis species.
 These descriptions can be used to discriminate among species that have been studied.
-These descriptions can also be used to provide additional support to an identification of one of those studied species if the identification is based on other methods.
+They can also be used to provide additional support to the identification if the identification is based on molecular or other methods.
 In this protocol, a description of third instars for the genus Ceratitis is provided that has been extrapolated from published species descriptions: this may be of value in supporting identifications.

 [222]When a larva is detected in fruit, identification of the instar stage is not always certain.
-The fully developed second instar and newly moulted third instar of a fly species can be the same length: the third-instar Ceratitis, for example, can be as small as 3.2 mm in length for some species (Steck and Ekesi, 2015).
+The fully developed second instar and newly moulted third instar of a fly species can be the same length: the third-instar Ceratitis, for example, can be as small as 3.2 mm in length for some species which can overlap with second instar of Ceratitis species (Steck and Ekesi, 2015).
 Typical relative sizes of the egg and three instars are shown in Figure 45.
-The best characters to separate instars in all species are the absolute sizes of the cephaloskeleton and spiracles: they never overlap between instars.
+The best characters to separate instars in all species are the absolute sizes of the cephaloskeleton and spiracles: they never overlap between instars (see Figure 46 on how size is measured).
 However, these data are not published for second or first instars of most species.
-Another differentiating feature between third and second instars is the relative size of the mouthhook subapical tooth: in the third instar the subapical tooth is very small compared to the apical tooth (Figure 46), but in the second instar it is subequal (Figure 47).
+Another differentiating feature between third and second instars of Ceratitis is the relative size of the mouthhook subapical tooth: in the third instar the subapical tooth is very small compared to the apical tooth (Figure 46), but in the second instar it is subequal (Figure 47).

 [223]Larvae can be examined using a dissecting stereomicroscope, compound optical microscope and scanning electron microscope (SEM).
-General examination for initial screening can be accomplished using the stereomicroscope, but slide-mounted specimens under a compound microscope or SEM are needed to complete genus and species diagnoses.
+General examination for initial screening can be accomplished using the stereomicroscope, but slide-mounted specimens under a compound microscope or SEM are needed to complete genus and species identification.
 The most detailed images and illustrations reported in the literature are from SEM examination of specimens.
-Therefore, diagnoses based on optical microscopy require photographed images that provide evidence of structures observed in SEM images.

 [224]4.2.1 Preparation of third-instar larvae for identification